dij0s/PETAL/thesis/bachelor_thesis.typ

   caption: "Python data structure representing the conversation state, including user inputs, language, intent, location, query aggregation and flags for clarification or memoization.
 It also stores contextual tools and constraints for guiding energy planning conversations.", ) <conversational_state>

-#highlight("TODO: virer double définition ?")

-The different agents leverage #acrpl("RLM"), a type of LLM designed to tackle problems by breaking them into logical steps, mimicking human reasoning.
+The different agents leverage #acrpl("RLM"), breaking problems into logical steps and mimicking human reasoning.
 Compared to standard language models, they are particularly valuable for tasks that require logical deduction and planning but come with notable drawbacks as they are typically more computationally intensive, leading to higher operational costs and increasing latency in response times.

 To address this challenge, the architecture is intentionally designed to reduce the number of language model calls whenever possible.
 Although these models show very strong capabilities, their usage can be excessive for certain tasks and lead to increased costs and latency.
+#pagebreak()
 By constraining the conversational state and narrowing the scope of each agent, it is also possible to reduce the computational load and latency by simply swapping out these large reasoning models by smaller, better-suited models.

-Doing so, it becomes possible to select reasoning models that are better suited to specific tasks while reducing the computational costs.
+Doing so, it becomes possible to select reasoning models that are better suited to specific tasks while minimizing the computational costs.

 #figure(
   image("figs/ai_agent_system_design.svg", width: 100%),
   caption: "Architecture of the AI multi-agent system showing the workflow between specialized agents.
 The diagram illustrates the Intent Router, Clarify Query, Geocontext Retriever, Guidelines Retriever, Strategy Planner and Critic agents with their interconnections.
 Solid arrows represent mandatory transitions while dashed arrows indicate conditional transitions based on the evolving conversational state.", )<ai_agent_design>
-#highlight("TODO: vérifier partout que les réf. transitions sont bonnes")

 The architecture in the #ref(<ai_agent_design>) is modeled after a #acr("FSM"), where each node represents an agent and each edge represents a transition that is either always executed (solid) or conditionally executed (dashed).
 The dynamic flow of control between agents is guided by the evolving conversational state.
 It is finite, per definition, as the state takes value in a discrete set.